 While other female pharmacists and educators did exist, Cooper stood out as the one who managed to bend societal norms enough—despite being a woman—to become a prominent figure in the history of pharmacy.
 “Her influence and service [made Cooper] the most widely known and distinguished woman pharmacist in America” of her time, wrote R.A.
 Kuever, third dean of the college.

 “Zada stood out even among men, and that was possible because of how well she worked with them,” said Cooper’s lead biographer, Metta Lou Henderson, BSPh, MS, PhD, HonD, 79, of Tuscon, Arizona, in a 2018 phone interview.
 Henderson is professor emerita and retired associate dean at Ohio Northern University’s Raabe College of Pharmacy.
-She is a scholar and advocate for the profession of pharmacy.
-Henderson never met her; she graduated from college around the time that Cooper died.
+She is a scholar and an advocate for the profession of pharmacy.
+Henderson never met her; she graduated from college around the time Cooper died.
 But the more involved Henderson became in national organizations, the more she was “fascinated” by the woman who had—more than anyone else—blazed a trail for women in pharmacy.

 Cooper was considered a master teacher and mentor who was inspirational to her students.
 She constantly strived to advance causes close to her heart.
 She advocated for women in pharmacy, patients, and to strengthen standards in pharmacy education and the profession, and looked out for patients.